What is a rubric?

 2 | Essay does not contain any spelling mistakes |

-“Your school is considering the elimination of organized sports.
-Write an essay to provide to the School Board that provides 3 reasons to keep sports, with a supporting explanation for each.”
+Prompt: “Your school is considering eliminating organized sports.
+Write an essay for the School Board with three reasons to keep sports, supported by explanations.”“

 Points | Description |